-The gopher tortoise is a state threatened species and has been delisted as a candidate species with the USFWS.
+The gopher tortoise is a state threatened species.
 It is a moderately sized terrestrial tortoise that prefers open, sunny locations with sandy, well-drained soils and low-growing forage plants such as wiregrass, broadleaf grasses, gopher apple, and legumes.
 They are found in habitats such as longleaf pine sandhills, xeric oak hammocks, scrub, pine flatwoods, dry prairies, and coastal dunes.
 They are a burrowing species that spend up to 80% of their time in their burrows.